masontuckett/masontuckett.xyz/content/about.md

 In the near future, I will begin my [Post-Baccalaureate Certificate in Teaching (Secondary)](https://www.weber.edu/teachered/graduate-certificate-teaching.html)—aiming for licensure and [Cybersecurity/IT/CS endorsements](https://schools.utah.gov/cte/educatorendorsements) from the Utah State Board of Education.

-*WGU kept messing up my financial aid, so it has been delayed yet again (again). :(*
+*WGU kept messing up my financial aid, so it has been delayed yet again (again, again but my fault circa Q1 '25). :(*

 {{< small >}}Humility is the root, mother, nurse, foundation, and bond of all virtue — St. John Chrysostom{{< /small >}}